 Although our smolt trapping season has come to a close, our summer monitoring is underway.
 Summer monitoring will provide juvenile coho and steelhead population size and distribution data for Olema, Pine Gulch, and Redwood Creeks.
 To obtain this information we use a combination of snorkeling and electrofishing surveys that will continue through September.
 Snorkeling and electrofishing provide excellent opportunities to monitor and observe a wide variety of aquatic species including coho salmon, steelhead trout, stickleback, sculpin, and salamanders.

-Thank you to all of our volunteers who participated in the 2016 downstream migrant trapping surveys on Olema and Redwood Creeks.
+Thank you to all of the volunteers who participated in the 2017 downstream migrant trapping surveys on Olema and Redwood Creeks!
 Through your dedication and flexibility, we were able to successfully run traps at three locations throughout the spring.

-The mainstem Redwood Creek trap was in operation for 61 days and captured a total of 483 coho smolts, starting with a coho smolt caught on March 29th.
-The backwater Redwood Creek trap was in operation for 46 days and captured one coho fry on April 10th.
-The Olema Creek trap was in operation for 62 days and captured a total of 421 coho smolts, beginning with the first coho smolt captured on March 30th.
+The mainstem Redwood Creek trap was in operation for 63 days and captured a total of 612 coho smolts.
+The backwater Redwood Creek trap was in operation for 44 days and captured one coho smolt on April 3rd.
+The Olema Creek trap was in operation for 60 days and captured a total of 1,145 coho smolts.

-PIT Tag Results For the eighth consecutive trapping season, passive integrated transponders (PIT tags) were used to tag a portion of the captured coho and steelhead smolts.
-These tags provide us with a variety of useful data.
+For the ninth consecutive trapping season, passive integrated transponders (PIT tags) were used to tag a portion of the captured coho smolts.
+These tags individually identify every tagged fish and provide us with a variety of useful data.
 For example, during the smolt trapping season, they are used to gauge the efficiency of the mainstem traps, and to calculate production estimates for each watershed.